Quick answer

 Reading Time Calculator: what it calculates

 Reading Time Calculator calculates reading time from text and reading speed.
-The core method is Reading time = word count / words per minute.
+The visible formula is Reading time = word count / words per minute.

 Text and Writing Tools